-Across farms, so far, the biggest wins are coming from farm assurance paperwork, analysis of farm accounts and business plans, agronomy spray programme drafting, well-structured letters to DEFRA or HMRC, general farm sourcing and procurement and spreadsheet work.
-Farmers report that spreadsheets are faster to set up and easier to maintain when the objective, formulae and layout are specified at the start; assurance documentation is quicker to assemble and check; accounts reviews surface patterns and options that can change decisions; spray programmes are clearer and easier to audit; formal letters are sharper and more persuasive; and sourcing and procurement searches deliver immediately usable sources/prices rather than pages of links that take time to manually check out.
+Across farms, wins already in practice are the deep analysis of farm accounts and business plans; modelling grain marketing strategies; farm sourcing and procurement; agronomy spray programme drafting; farm assurance paperwork, well-structured letter/email writing to officials.
+Also, spreadsheets are faster to set up and easier to maintain; assurance documentation is quicker to assemble and check; accounts reviews are identifying options that can change decisions; spray programmes are clearer and easier to audit; formal letters, when required, are more expertly written and more persuasive; sourcing/farm buying searches deliver immediately usable picks of best supplier contact details with their prices (rather than search pages of links that eat time to scan and read individually); and lengthy new announcements or rule changes are readily reduced to the salient facts affecting the farm business.

 Farm Office Work & Assurance Compliance